qinruidai/qinruidai.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Applied Mathematics, Wuhan University, 2025 (expected)
+* Ph.D in Applied Mathematics, Wuhan University, 2025
 * M.S. in Applied Mathematics, Harbin Institute of Technology, 2021
 * B.S. in Information and Computing Science, Wuhan University of Technology, 2019